 To be clear: for an image to qualify in the genre, I propose three essential features.
 First, it must depict an encounter.
 In other words, humans (or humanlike entities) must be present, otherwise it’s just a picture of a big monster.

 Second, the god or monster or demon or whatever must be epic in scale and not, for example, an orc warily passing a man on a mountain road.

-The last point is tricky, for as I indicated, the god may sweep us aside, may step on our buildings, may burn us all to a cinder, but if so, it’s in pursuit of a higher aim.
+The last point is tricky, for as I indicated, the god may sweep us aside, may step on our buildings, may burn us all to a cinder, but if so, it is in pursuit of some other aim.
 That is, mankind is not the focus of its rage, as in eras past.
 Indeed, the god may already be dead.

-But if so, the man is not devastated by the discovery, nor is the god revived by his prayers.
+But if so, the observer is not devastated by the discovery, nor is the god revived by his prayers.